juicedata/juicefs-csi-driver/docs/en/getting_started.md

 mountMode: sidecar
 ```

-If [CertManager](https://github.com/cert-manager/cert-manager) is used to manage certificates in the cluster,
-Need to add the following configuration in `values.yaml`:
+If [CertManager](https://github.com/cert-manager/cert-manager) is used to manage certificates in the cluster, add the following configuration in `values.yaml`:

 ```yaml title='values.yaml'
 mountMode: sidecar